 13. Travel Purse

 I have had my COACH messenger crossbody travel purse for over 15 years!
 It has traveled the globe with me.
 This is a small purse though, ladies.
-It’s just big enough to fit a small wallet (see below), a pair of sunglasses, lipstick or chapstick, and cell phone.
+It’s just big enough to fit a small wallet (see below), a pair of sunglasses, lipstick or chapstick, and a cell phone.

 I love it because I can walk cobblestone streets in Europe with no effort or worry of theft.
 (Be sure your travel purse has a zipper!
 Carry it in crowded areas or packed trains across the front of your body with your hand on the opening.)